Skip to Content

 September in Alaska marks the transition from summer to fall, and the weather reflects that.
 Expect cooler temperatures, with daytime highs at the beginning of September ranging from 50°F to 60°F (10-15°C) in the south and dipping lower as you head north.
 There is also a notable difference in temperatures/experiences depending on elevation.
 It tends to get cooler towards the end of the month too.

 Rain is common, particularly in coastal regions, so be prepared for wet weather.
 Nights can get chilly, sometimes dropping to freezing.
 Mountain peaks start to get the first snow of the season.
 They call it ‘termination dust’ because it terminates the summer.
-It sure ads a nice touch to your photos!
+It sure adds a nice touch to your photos!

 Based on my experience road-tripping in Alaska in the second half of September, I can say that you really have to be prepared for everything.
 A lot also depends on where exactly you are traveling, but it’s also a matter of luck.